-The tax base will be the appraised value of the land, buildings or condominium units used for collecting fees under the Land Code.
-The amount of tax to be paid will be the appraised value less the part that is exempt from the tax (see below) multiplied by the tax rate.
+The tax base is the appraised value of the land, buildings or condominium units used for collecting fees under the Land Code.
+The amount of tax to be paid is the appraised value less the part that is exempt from the tax (see below) multiplied by the tax rate.

-The statutory maximum tax rates will range from 0.15% to 3% depending on the purpose of use, while the actual rates to be applied each year will be published in a royal decree.
-In addition, a municipal administrative body will be empowered to issue regulations prescribing tax rates higher than those published in the royal decree for the land and buildings situated in its jurisdiction, provided that the rates do not exceed the above statutory maximum rates.
+The statutory maximum tax rates range from 0.15% to 3% depending on the purpose of use, while the actual rates to be applied each year will be published in a royal decree.

+In addition, a municipal administrative body is empowered to issue regulations prescribing tax rates higher than those published in the royal decree for the land and buildings situated in its jurisdiction, provided that the rates do not exceed the above statutory maximum rates.